[Fundamental viewpoint]

 Looking at the technical aspects, the U.S. market is in a medium-term up trend and a short-term up trend.
 The Japanese market is in a medium-term up trend, and the short-term is up trend.

-Last week, the Nikkei 225 moved mostly within the expected range.
-The upper price was above 190 yen and the lower price was above 60 yen.
+Last week, the Nikkei Average exceeded the expected range.
+The upper limit exceeded 880 yen, and the lower limit exceeded 120 yen.

-This week, the Nikkei 225 is expected to move between Bollinger Band +2σ (currently around JPY 40460) on the upside and Bollinger Band +1σ (currently around JPY 39570) on the downside.
+This week, the Nikkei Average is expected to move between the upper limit of the Bollinger Band +3σ (currently around 42,170 yen) and the lower limit of the Bollinger Band +1σ (currently around 40,590 yen).